 4.6 The use of internally exposed thermally massive materials with a high specific heat capacity can have beneficial effects through their ability to absorb solar radiation received during the winter months and to store cool air absorbed during the night in the summer months.
 Generally, heavy materials such as stone and concrete have a high specific heat capacity whilst more lightweight materials such as wood have a lower specific heat capacity.
-Thermally massive materials should be internally located (i.e. inside the insulated layer) so that the internal air temperatures can benefit from the diurnal and inter-seasonal stabilising effects.
+Thermally massive materials should be located inside the insulated layer so that the internal air temperatures can benefit from the diurnal and day to day stabilising effects.
 Thermal mass located externally could be utilised to precondition incoming ventilation.
+Earth sheltered housing, where it can be achieved, may provide an opportunity to build on challenging sites and will benefit from low temperature variations.